Russia–NATO relations: Russian annexation of Crimea

 In February–March 2014, during Ukraine's Revolution of Dignity, Russian soldiers without insignia occupied Crimea, a territory of Ukraine.
 The soldiers seized Crimea's parliament, which then installed a pro-Russian government.
 A disputed referendum on Crimea's status was held under Russian occupation.
 According to the Russian-installed authorities, the result was overwhelmingly in favor of joining Russia, which then annexed Crimea.
 NATO told Russia to stop its actions and said it supported Ukraine's territorial integrity and sovereignty.

 In his Crimea speech on 19 March 2014, Russian president Putin said that the dissolution of the Soviet Union had "robbed" Russia of territory and called this an "outrageous historical injustice".
 He said "we are against having a military alliance making itself at home right in our backyard or in our historic territory.
 I simply cannot imagine that we would travel to Sevastopol to visit NATO sailors".

-NATO Secretary General Anders Fogh Rasmussen said in a speech on 19 March 2014:The annexation of Crimea through a so-called referendum held at gunpoint is illegal and illegitimate. ... it undermines our security.
+NATO secretary general Anders Fogh Rasmussen said in a speech on 19 March 2014:The annexation of Crimea through a so-called referendum held at gunpoint is illegal and illegitimate. ... it undermines our security.
 Not just NATO's or Ukraine's security, but also Russia's.
 If the rules don't apply, if agreements are not honored, certainly Russia also stands to suffer the consequences. ...
 Russia was among those who committed in 1994 to respect Ukraine's territorial integrity and sovereignty.
 Russia pledged not to threaten or use force against Ukraine.
 By turning its back on that agreement, Russia has called into question its credibility and reliability ...
 No one wants to turn away from our cooperation with Russia.
 But no one can ignore that Russia has violated the very principles upon which that cooperation is built.

 On 1 April 2014, NATO foreign ministers issued a joint statement announcing:We, the Foreign Ministers of NATO, are united in our condemnation of Russia's illegal military intervention in Ukraine and Russia's violation of Ukraine's sovereignty and territorial integrity.
 We do not recognize Russia's illegal and illegitimate attempt to annex Crimea. ...
 We have decided to suspend all practical civilian and military cooperation between NATO and Russia.
 Our political dialogue in the NATO-Russia Council can continue, as necessary.

 Russia used Kosovo's declaration of independence as a justification for recognizing the independence of Crimea, citing the so-called "Kosovo independence precedent".

-On 28 March 2014, Jens Stoltenberg was elected to became next NATO Secretary-General later in the year.
+On 28 March 2014, Jens Stoltenberg was elected to become next NATO Secretary-General later in the year.
 Stoltenberg emphasized that Russia's invasion of Crimea was a "brutal reminder of the necessity of NATO," stating that Russia's actions were "the first time since the Second World War that a country has annexed a territory belonging to another country."
 Stoltenberg highlighted the need for NATO having a sufficiently strong military capacity to deter Russia.
 He further said that Ukraine's possible NATO membership would be "a very important question" in the near future.